-CHAPTER 4 SUMMARY AND CONCLUSIONS
+CHAPTER IV SUMMARY AND CONCLUSIONS

-Summary and Conclusion of Chapter 1 and 2
+Summary and Conclusion of Chapter I and II

-In Chapters 1 and 2, I applied species distribution modeling to uncover if there is a relationship between mating system type and niche breadth using sister species pairs.
-In Chapter 1, I applied this analytical method specifically to the genera Collinsia and Tonella, which have a well-resolved phylogeny, are sister groups to one another, and contain several selfing-outcrossing sister species pairs.
+In Chapters I and II, I applied species distribution modeling to uncover if there is a relationship between mating system type and niche breadth using sister species pairs.
+In Chapter I, I applied this analytical method specifically to the genera Collinsia and Tonella, which have a well-resolved phylogeny, are sister groups to one another, and contain several selfing-outcrossing sister species pairs.
 For all but one pair, species distribution modeling and other analyses revealed that selfing species have significantly wider niche breadths than outcrossing species.
 The results suggest that selfers in these groups may have some advantage in colonizing new (non-natal) habitats.
 Further analysis of bioclimatic data used to develop species distribution models showed that precipitation, elevation, and temperature seasonality were the variables with the greatest difference between selfers and outcrossers.
 Lower precipitation and possibly lower water availability in general in the selfer’s habitats may suggest they are better adapted to such conditions compared to outcrossers.
 This result is especially meaningful since most Collinsia and Tonella species are found in the Mediterranean habitats of the western United States.
 Furthermore, selfing species in this group possess reduced flower sizes, a key trait in the selfing syndrome (Sicard and Lenhard 2011), which in addition to enhancing self-fertilization, may reduce water loss compared to larger flower sizes (Galen et al. 1999), therefore providing selfers with an advantage under water-limited habitats with short growing seasons.

-While understanding the relationship between mating system and niche breadth in a small group of species provided my initial insights, exploring the general applicability of the research findings from Chapter 1 was a motivation for the study described in Chapter 2.
+While understanding the relationship between mating system and niche breadth in a small group of species provided my initial insights, exploring the general applicability of the research findings from Chapter I was a motivation for the study described in Chapter II.
 Addressing similar questions and applying similar methods, I expanded the analysis to 34 selfing-outcrossing species pairs across 13 plant Angiosperm families.
 While all pairs were closely related, they varied considerably in their likely sister relationships, with some pairs with posterior probabilities < 0.01 and others with posterior probabilities of 1.0.
 Pairs with high posterior probabilities likely have a closer phylogenetic relationship.
 After building and running the species distribution models on the data, I again found that selfers have wider niche breadths, but this relationship is driven by the pairs with higher posterior probabilities.
 Analyses that separated high vs. low posterior probability groups found increased support for the subset of the pairs with higher posterior probabilities.
 This result suggests that, in general, detecting a statistically significant signal for niche breadth/mating system relationship using species distribution models may rely on the strength of the phylogenetic relationship between the pairs analyzed.

 Both sets of results are consistent with the expectations of Baker’s Law (Baker 1955, 1967).
 However, rather than any selfing being favored after long-distance dispersal, the outcome may be the result of short-distance dispersal episodes that resulted in range expansion.
 The results lend some support that selfers may be superior colonizers relative to their outcrossing sister species.
 Prior to reproduction, these selfing species would also have to survive climatic conditions in non-natal habitats.
 Selfers may arrive in non-natal habitats with pre-adaptations, exhibit phenotypic plasticity in their environmental tolerances, or develop faster than outcrosser in time-limited habitats.